 This does not mean that you must show that the dog previously attacked a person or another dog.
 Instead, it means that you must show that the dog had a propensity to be dangerous and aggressive, putting a duty on the owner (or keeper) to use ordinary care to prevent foreseeable harm to others.

-At Marks & Harrison, we will thoroughly investigate your case.
+At Marks & Harrison, we understand Virginia’s dog bite laws, and we will thoroughly investigate your case.
 In particular, we can look into whether hospital, police or animal control records show that the dog had a history of attacks and/or dangerous behavior.
 We can also interview witnesses who can shed light on past behavior of the animal.

 What are Virginia’s Leash Laws?